alexwlchan/alexwlchan.net/src/_articles/2024/2024-04-23-scheduled-screenshots.md

 (The rounded corners are a dead giveaway -- I didn't add those until 2022.)

 I love the Wayback Machine and I think it's a great service, but you shouldn't rely on it to preserve your website.
-I'm glad these captures exist exist, but they're a bit shaky as a preservation record.
+I'm glad these captures exist, but they're a bit shaky as a preservation record.
 If there's a website you care about, make sure you have your own system that saves the stuff you think is important -- don’t just rely on the Wayback Machine.

 [from 2021]: https://web.archive.org/web/20210625222812/https://books.alexwlchan.net/